whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-08-Birchbox-Eyeko-GWS-Gift-With-Subscription-Box-March-2016-Coupon.md

 <p><b>Cost:</b> $10/monthly + Free Shipping (taxes apply to CA)</p>
 <p><b>What's in the box:</b> Every month you'll receive 4-5 beauty samples that's based on a profile you complete.
 You can adjust this profile at any time through your online account and sometimes you get to choose a Sample Choice as well.</p>
 <p><b>Coupon:</b></p>
-* Subscriptions: Enter coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">MALLYGIFT</a> at checkout to receive a free full-size Mally Evercolor Shadow Stick in Copper Rose ($25 value) with your first box!
-This offer ends February 24, 2016.
+* Subscriptions: Enter coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">EYEKOGIFT</a> at checkout to receive a free full-size Eyeko Fat Liquid Liner ($18 value) with your first box!
+This offer is good while supplies last.
 * Shopping: Try coupon codes TAKEOFF20, COMEBACK20, MOBILE20, WELCOMEOFFER20, or TAKEOFF10 to get additional discounts with your purchase.
 And don’t forget to add the Mystery Sample Pack to your cart with your $35+ shop purchase!